Fall Protection Strategies for AllMetal Standing Seam Roofs

 On 24-gauge steel panels, all SSRA products are compatible with a non-penetrating, OSHA-compliant fall protection setup that minimizes risk and maximizes efficiency on the roof.

-1-1/2-Inch Mechanical Lock Standing Seam Panel
+AllMetal 1-1/2-Inch Mechanical Lock Standing Seam Panel (Ridge Pro Only)

 The mechanical lock seam adds structural integrity and is often chosen for projects exposed to high wind uplift, heavy rains, or salt air—making this a panel built for resilience.
 At the same time, the aluminum substrate offers excellent longevity but limits compatibility with many traditional fall protection anchors.